 The teacher provides students with maximal practice opportunities.
 The teacher provides opportunities for students to engage in small-group work, while also limiting competition.
 Student Assessment The teacher conducts formative assessments throughout the lesson.
 If appropriate, the teacher also conducts preassessments to determine students' prior knowledge, or summative assessments for closing an instructional sequence.
 The assessments correlate directly to the learning objectives and instruction provided to students.
 The teacher uses assessments to provide constructive feedback and direct individual student performance.
 The teacher makes modifications and demonstrates clear differentiation of instruction to aid in student success, based on assessment results.
 Beginning-of-Class Procedures Students engage in an instant activity upon entering class.
 Students engage in a warm-up activity to prepare for participation in moderate to vigorous physical activity.
 Students are introduced to lesson objectives for the day.
 End-of-Class Procedures Students engage in a cool-down activity to recover from moderate to vigorous physical activity.
 Students are asked - through formative and summative assessments - to review lesson objectives for closure.
-Policy & Environment The teacher should follow policy and environment guidelines established by the school district or school.
-The school district or school is strongly encouraged to follow recommendations within the Policy and Environment section of SHAPE America's The Essential Components of Physical Education .
+Policy & Environment The teacher should follow policy and environment guidelines established by th follow recommendations within the Policy and Environment section of SHAPE